hresham/Matlab-Code-/README.md

 We were able to throw in another if statement so that if the ultrasonic sensor get a little too close to the wall, it gives the right wheel a bit of a boost so it doesn't touch the wall.
 We then corrected the other tire and adjusted it so it pushes the same power as the right tire.
 After that if statement is finished, we go backinto the while loop and iterate through that.
 Were having issues with the code, we had to comment out the color sensors to make it turn right and making sure it turned smoothly.

 4/15/24 - Cont. current iteration and design process for smooth demo coming uo soon

+Added another tire to the touch sensor so sending the wall become accurate and is able to make sharper turns.
+We also added pieces to the sides of the robot so for any mistakes with the turning or if it is not going straight, it helps straighten the robots trajectory.
+Next week is the demo so we are constantly iterating through the code and making sure it runs as it should and taking care of any problems that come our way.